-Date: April 4, 2018
+Date: May 4, 2018

-Subject: Regulatory Update #21, March /April 2018
+Subject: Regulatory Update #22, April/May 2018

 Each month, LEAN focuses on regulatory activities likely to have broad impact on the Community Choice Aggregation (CCA) community and emergent CCA programs.
-This memo provides an update on key developments at the California Public Utilities Commission (CPUC) and California Energy Commission (CEC) in the past month.1
+This memo provides an update on key developments at the California Public Utilities Commission (CPUC) and California Energy Commission (CEC) in the past month.
+Since this memo is progressive, using information from last month's memo, LEAN makes use of yellow-shading to generally note those items that are new to the report, and green-shading to note those items that may be of particular interest.
+As a general matter, the information contained at the beginning of a section provides historical information on the issue, and is repeated from month-to-month in order to provide context.